intzam667/mpvtui/README.md

 ![test](https://github.com/user-attachments/assets/ed33134d-f713-4ff2-9bfd-1392f539d841)

+For Windows version, please refer to the: https://github.com/intzam667/mpvtui-win/ repo <br>

 - Sick of using ranger and other various file manager TUI's to manage your videos?
 Well, me too.
 - You are a computing nerd who hates GUI's for better?
 Well, me too.